vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 INTRODUCTION TO WANS

-- WAN stands for WIDE AREA Mạng
+- WAN stands for WIDE AREA Network
-- A WAN is a Mạng that extends over a large geographic area
+- A WAN is a Network that extends over a large geographic area
 - WANs are used to connect geographically separate LANs
 - Although the Internet can be considered a WAN, the term “WAN” is typically used to refer to an Doanh nghiệp’s private connections that connect their offices, data centers, and other sites together
 - Over public/shared networks like the Internet, VPNs (Virtual Private Networks) can be used to create private WAN connections